Property Tax Assessed Value vs Market Value Difference Explained

 And Market Value?

-The market value, essentially, is the amount that a buyer is willing to pay for your property in the current real estate market.
-It fluctuates according to market conditions, including:
+The market value of the property, essentially, is the amount that a buyer is willing to pay for your property in the current real estate market.
+Market value is used to determine fair prices and the value of the home, as opposed to assessed value, which is calculated for tax purposes.
+It tends to fluctuate over time according to market conditions, including:

 Understanding the market value of your home allows you to make strategic decisions about when to sell, how to price your home, and whether improvements could increase your home’s value.
 You can obtain an estimate of your property’s market value through a comparative market analysis (CMA) or through an appraisal conducted by a licensed professional.